NaveedNaseem84/PP3--Hangman-Lite/README.md

 ## Workload Planning

 To break the project down, a live task board was utilised.
-Having this in place from the beginning has ensured that all the requirements from a development view have captured.
+Having this in place from the beginning has ensured that all the requirements from a development view have been captured.
 It has allowed me to successfully transition a task from "to do" right the way through to "done" whilst being able to keep track of any issues that presented a blocker and tackle them accordingly.
 A final view of the board can be seen below:

 ![Live workload board](readme-images/Hangman-Lite-workload.png)